This is not an all-inclusive list. Information will be emailed to participates closer to the event date.

 If your student knows in advance they absolutely have to arrive late or leave early, you need to include a signed note with their registration form that includes a specific time of arrival or departure.

 If your student unexpectedly arrives late or leaves early, let us know by calling the Journalism Workshops office at 765-285-8900.
-You and your student will need to check-in on the third floor of the Art and Journalism Building, room 304.
+You and your student will need to check-in on the second floor of the Art and Journalism Building, room 285.

 Commuter students will be required to sign in and out at the beginning and end of each day.